Back Yard

 As much as we loved the ol' spruce, over the last couple years it was becoming clear that it was time for a change.

-It was obvious the ol' spruce was growing a bit too big for the space and was starting to encroach on the stoop, which really came to light last spring when we were re-doing the stoop floor.
+It was clear the spruce was too large for its space; it had already started to encroach on the stoop.
+This became particularly evident last spring when we were redoing the stoop floor.

 Taking the tree down was simplicity itself.
 I started out with my chainsaw on a stick, but quickly figured out that just using some loppers was the best option.